There are several common beginner mistakes in crochet that beginners often make, especially when they are just starting out learning how to crochet.

 #8.
 Skipping Stitches

 Skipping stitches is when you accidentally skip a stitch when crocheting.
 This can happen when you accidentally forget to work a stitch into your pattern.

 When a stitch is skipped, it can create a hole in your work and makes for an uneven stitch count.

-By avoiding these common mistakes, you can avoid frustration and achieve the best possible results with your crochet projects.
+By learning about these beginner crochet mistakes, you can avoid frustration and achieve the best possible results with your crochet projects.